Shengw3n/shengw3n.github.io/source/_posts/Weekly_Report_1.md

 ### Dreams, Discipline, and the Pain of Failure
 Fencing has been a bittersweet journey for me.
 Since I was 12, my dream was to join the Canadian national team for fencing.
 I invested significant time and money, fenced almost daily, attended numerous competitions, and trained diligently.
 Despite these efforts, I did not achieve my goal.

 Reconciling with myself has been difficult, especially when surrounded by talented individuals.
 A friend who began fencing just six months before me is heading to the Paris Olympics, while others a year older and younger have made the national team.
-Though the pandemic disrupted my schedule, I ultimately hold myself accountable.
+Although one could argue that the pandemic disrupted my schedule, I ultimately hold myself accountable.

 I need to understand what I lack compared to my successful peers.
 Iâ€™ve identified two major deficiencies: discipline and a strong desire to win.